 Elsewhere, romance rears its head in the usual ways; Matt’s self-assured charm fails to work its magic on Quinn (Alexandra Daddario), and Ronnie’s feelings for CJ lead him into a series of awkward (and painfully unfunny) encounters.
 In one surprisingly innovative sequence, he gets his genitalia stuck between the slats of a wooden beach lounger.
 The bit is dragged on for far longer than it should be, but it shows an element of imagination that the film could unquestionably have done with more of.

 It is difficult to tell exactly what the producers of this movie intended to make.
 Long stretches of it are designed to feel like an action-based drama, but streams of attempted jokes make it seem more like comic farce.
 In any case, neither is executed well.

 Baywatch’s plot is uninspiring, and its set pieces, trying desperately to come across as flashy and gasp-inducing, fail to impress.
 Its characters let it down just as much.
 While Efron does his best to inject charm into his impossibly one-dimensional cad, Johnson’s overzealous performance is almost reminiscent of his days as a pro wrestler.
 Short of providing plenty of footage for the film’s advertising campaign and acting as the obligatory love interests, the females are given very little to do; you’ll be doing well to remember each of their names by the end of the movie.
-The comedy, though frequent and sometimes rather protracted, is depressingly unfunny.
+The comedy, though frequent, is depressingly unfunny.

 2018’s Razzies are scheduled to take place at the end of next February.
 While it’s possible that a series of films as dire as this will descend upon cinemas before the end of the year, I wouldn’t bet against Baywatch bringing home the spoils (as it were) in a category or two.